SS Arabutan: War Sword

+On 3 August 1917, the US government took over the ship, as one of 400 ships that it took up for the US war effort.
+However, that September, it released her to the UK government.
 War Sword was registered in London.
 Her UK official number was 140413, and her code letters were JQSV.
 The Shipping Controller appointed Cunard Line to manage her.
+On 13 October, while carrying cargo including 500 tons of explosive, War Sword successfully fought off a U-boat attack that lasted for several hours.

 Caprera

 In 1919, Navigazione Generale Italiana bought the ship, and renamed her after the Sicilian island of Caprera.
 She was registered in Genoa, and her Italian official number was 888.
 By 1922, her code letters were NKVD; but by 1930, they had been changed to NHRB, and Caprera had been equipped with wireless direction finding.
-In 1932, her owners became part of Italia Flotte Reuniti.
+On 2 January 1932, her owners became part of Italia Flotte Reuniti.

-On 1 June 1932, Caprera grounded at Ilha de Mai in Guanabara Bay in Brazil.
+On 1 June 1932, Caprera grounded at Ilha de Mai in Guanabara Bay in Brazil, 15 miles north of Rio de Janeiro.
 She was declared a total loss, but that August she was refloated, and laid up in Rio de Janeiro.
-At first Dr Pedro Luiz Correa e Castro owned her wreck, but by 1934 it belonged to Pedro Brandão.
+At first Dr Pedro Luiz Correa e Castro owned her wreck, but by 1934 she belonged to Pedro Brandão.

 Arabutan

 In 1941, Henrique Lage's Lage e Irmãos shipyard on Ilha do Viana in Rio de Janeiro rebuilt the ship.
 She was renamed Arabutan; registered in Rio de Janeiro; and Brandão appointed Lloyd Nacional to manage her.

 Early in 1942, Arabutan left New York for Trinidad and Rio de Janeiro.
 She called at Hampton Roads, and was carrying a cargo of coal and coke.
 Her Master was Captain Aníbal Alfredo do Prado, and her complement included 50 other officers and ratings.
 She also carried one survivor from Buarque, which had been sunk on 15 February; and three sailors from the Brazilian tanker Itamaraty.